1993 Stockholm Open

-The 1993 Stockholm Open was a men's tennis tournament played on indoor hard courts.
+The 1993 Stockholm Open was a men's tennis tournament played on indoor carpet courts.
 It was the 25th edition of the Stockholm Open and was part of the ATP Super 9 of the 1993 ATP Tour.
 It took place at the Stockholm Globe Arena in Stockholm, Sweden, from 25 October through 1 November 1993.

 The singles draw was headlined by Pete Sampras.
 Fourth-seeded Michael Stich won the singles title.